 There are no sites using Electronic Case Reporting.
-The reason for this is that when CMS reduced the number of public health reportable that were needed, most providers already had the required number and did not adopt this new functionality.

-All facilities will be mandated to use this function in 2022, so there may be adoption later in 2021 but until then there is no way to demonstrate it in the live environment.
+CPSI has found that while providers initially signed up to use this feature, when CMS and ONC reduced the number of public health reportables that were needed, most providers already had the required number and did not adopt this new functionality.
+The IPPS rule incorporated additional functionality for the bidirectional exchange of eCR, effective Dec 31 2022.
+As all facilities will be mandated to initiate the bidirectional exchange in 2023, we anticipate subsequent adoption of the expanded functionality by our customers in the 2023 reporting year.
+Until then there is no way to demonstrate it in the live environment.